mechanomi/img-mm/README.md

 - [x] Research and pick Python web app framework
-- [x] Write initial hello world app
+- [x] Write initial "Hello world!" app
-- [ ] Add cli script that opens the app in a browser window
+- [ ] Add CLI script that opens the app in a browser window
-- [ ] Add options to cli script to specify where to look for images
+- [ ] Add options to CLI script to specify where to look for images
 - [ ] Modify app to search for images and all into memory
 - [ ] Research and decide on ELO algo
 - [ ] Research and decide upon metadata format